creeperxyz86/R36Droid/README.md

 Provide evidence/metrics (RAM usage, Boot time, etc.) if possible.

 ### If your Rk3326-based R36S, R36S Clone, R36H or Soy Sauce system is not listed
-Raise an [issue](https://github.com/creeperxyz86/R36Droid/issues) with the motherboard ID and attach your original SD card .dtb files and boot.ini in a zip file
+Raise an [issue](https://github.com/creeperxyz86/R36Droid/issues) with the motherboard ID and attach your Arkos/dArkos .dtb files and boot.ini in a zip file

 🔌 POWER & SAFETY (ISSUE #85 from Andr36oid project from @sonic011gamer)
 DO NOT use high-speed PD chargers or USB-C to USB-C cables.
 This causes "false voltage" and BMS glitches, leading to boot loops and data corruption.